xyteam/xyPlatform/lubuntu/README.md

 * 18.04 LTS
 * 16.04 LTS

 These two boxes have almost mirrored configurations.
-Pick wichever one that is suitable for your project.
+Pick whichever one that is suitable for your project.

 #### Feature Highlight
-Here is a list of key features worth mentioning with detail explainations below the list:
+Here is a list of key features worth mentioning with detail explanations below the list:
 * Light-Weight Linux
 * Mirrored Docker configuration
 * Single key for SSH tunneling

 We have chosen a light-weight desktop environment for easy deployment and CPU power reservation.
 If you need richer UI feature you can install additional packages later.

 We provided a mirrored Docker configuration file, and provided Docker command examples to show how to run commands outside and inside docker.
-You can build docker images locally, and test your application inside and outside of docker for direct compairsion.
+You can build docker images locally, and test your application inside and outside of docker for direct comparison.
 This way you can deploy your application to the cloud later with higher confidence.

 A dedicated private key is created in xyPlatform, and its public key is shared in all Linux and Windows boxes in this project.
 It is convenient to create SSH tunnels between xyPlatform systems, therefore it is easy to do many automation testing between them.
 Example on a few key tunnels such as SSHFS, RDP and Selenium Webdriver are provided.